Flynt-251/uni-note-drafts/cs259/2-context-free-languages.md

 A context-free language is one that has some more abilities compared to a regular language: we represent them using context-free grammars or push-down automata.
 Instead of just being able to extend in one direction as we've seen with regular languages, CFLs can "branch" into one of many different strings, much like the formation of English sentences or if statements in programming.

-## Spelling so bad that I'm gonna need context
+## Some of you need to learn this badly

-Let's start by covering **context-free grammars**, which tell us the structure by which a CFL can expand.
+Let's start by covering **grammars**, which tell us the structure by which a language can expand.
+It's often described as a set of rules to form a word.
 We use a four-tuple to represent these:

 $(V, \Sigma, R, S)$